cniblock/sticky-notes/README.md

 ## Credits

-All HTML and CSS codes written with knowledge gained from CodeInstitute.
+All HTML and CSS codes were written with knowledge gained from CodeInstitute.

-The vast majority of JavaScript credit goes to what was learned with CodeInstitute.
+- The majority of JavaScript credit goes to what was learned with CodeInstitute.
-References from the textbook **JavaScript & jQuery - by Jon Duckett** were taken for the LocalStorage solutions.
+- References from the textbook **JavaScript & jQuery - by Jon Duckett** were used for the LocalStorage solutions.
-[YouTube tutorials](https://www.youtube.com/watch?v=Efo7nIUF2JY) also assisted in LocalStorage options and also generating colored Notes.
+- [YouTube tutorials](https://www.youtube.com/watch?v=Efo7nIUF2JY) also assisted in LocalStorage options and generating colored Notes.

+## Additional Comments

+A few points I didn't manage to achieve my desired outcome are:

+- I would have liked the notes to have been added at the end of all previous notes, not after the "add Note box" and before the last note.
+- Ideally, the colors of the newly added notes would have been random; currently, the colors are in a set order.
+- More time could have been spent styling the page; although I think it looks okay, it could be improved.
+- The style on the popupBox is very simple and would have been improved if I had given myself more time.
+- Perhaps adding a timestamp to the date section would have been an option, but I was concerned about the lack of space on the note.